Pranav-Karra-3301/Pranav-Karra-3301/README.md

 https://pranavkarra.me/ - more about me

+https://summer25.pranavkarra.me/  - a scrapbook of my summer break

 ---

 i mainly work on ai alignment research and experiment with different methods in ml. most of those repo's are private for now.